milbits/oldcord/README.md

-> [!IMPORTANT]
+> [!NOTE]
-> Following discord's [age verification](https://discord.com/press-releases/discord-launches-teen-by-default-settings-globally) announcement from today (9th feb), i decided to archive this theme as i can no longer justify creating a theme for a platform that wants me to send my ugly ass face just to use it. i don't trust them with my sensitive data, especially after the last leak.
+> Following discord's [age verification](https://discord.com/press-releases/discord-launches-teen-by-default-settings-globally) announcement from the 9th feb, i (milbit) decided to step down indefinitely. kinggamingyt will be the maintainer going forward.
+>  i can no longer justify creating a theme for a platform that wants me to send my ugly ass face just to use it. i don't trust them with my sensitive data, especially after the [last breach](https://discord.com/press-releases/update-on-security-incident-involving-third-party-customer-service).

 # OldCord